WLBT: Programming

-Syndicated programming on WLBT includes Jeopardy!, Entertainment Tonight, RightThisMinute, and Inside Edition among others.
-Jackson is one of the handful of markets in which Jeopardy! and Wheel of Fortune air on separate stations, with the latter airing on WAPT.

 There were two noteworthy preemptions made by WLBT after the start of its 1971 license.
 One was the miniseries Freedom Road (which was filmed in nearby Natchez) and another was the short-lived animated sitcom God, the Devil and Bob.
 The latter was mostly preempted due to the controversy it stirred within the religious community.

+On December 30, 2023, WLBT parent company Gray Television announced it had reached an agreement with the New Orleans Pelicans to air 10 games on the station during the 2023–24 season.

+On September 17, 2024, Gray and the Pelicans announced a broader deal to form the Gulf Coast Sports & Entertainment Network, which will broadcast nearly all 2024–25 Pelicans games on Gray's stations in the Gulf South, including WLBT.

 News operation

 For most of the last 30 years, WLBT has been the dominant news station in Jackson.
 It currently has the market's only helicopter used for breaking news gathering and traffic reports.
 The station launched a weekday afternoon 4 p.m. newscast in March 2008; this was the first of its kind in Jackson.
 In October 2010, WLBT began broadcasting its local newscasts in high definition becoming the second television outlet in the area to make the upgrade.

 After American Spirit Media completed its acquisition of WDBD and entered into the shared services agreement with WLBT, the Fox station's news department was shut down resulting in several members of the WDBD staff being laid-off.
 Production of its newscasts was assumed by WLBT on November 12, 2012, with all of the news programming retained (except for the 10 p.m. show on WUFX, now WLOO, since it would compete with WLBT).
 In addition, WDBD added Saturday and Sunday editions of its prime time broadcast at 9.

 All newscasts on WDBD currently originate from WLBT's primary set at the South Jefferson Street studios except with separate on-air duratrans and graphics indicating the Fox-branded newscasts.
 Although it shares a majority of on-air personnel with WLBT, WDBD maintains a separate additional news anchor for the weekday morning and weeknight shows.
-WLBT and WDBD operate a combined news department under the Mississippi News Now branding very similar to Raycom partnerships in Tucson, Arizona (with Tegna-owned KMSB) and Toledo, Ohio (with WUPW; those stations are no longer sister stations of WLBT).
+WLBT and WDBD operate a combined news department under the Mississippi News Now branding very similar to Raycom partnerships in Tucson, Arizona (with Tegna-owned KMSB) and Toledo, Ohio (with WUPW; those stations are no longer sisters of WLBT).